libjohn/workshop_attendance/README.md

         - The txt file can be found in the 'outfile' subdirectory of the RStudio Project
         - See [Add email addresses to DVS -- steps 4 & 5](#add-email-addresses-to-dvs-announce)  to complete this manual process

-## Long Version

-**Note:** you can run either the "Long version" commands **or** the "Quick Start".

-### Make a "data" subdirectory

-1. Fork this repository
-1. [In RStudio,] From the Files pane > New Folder > data
-1. Download your Springshare registration data to your newly created data directory

-### Produce an attendance roster

-At the console:

-1. `rm(list = ls(all = TRUE))`  # remove any environment variables before starting
-1. `rmarkdown::render("process_files_to_df.Rmd", params = list(dat_dir = "data"))`  # identify the data subdirectory here.  e.g. data_dir = "data/my_workshop101"
-1. `rmarkdown::render("write_roster.Rmd", output_file = "roster.docx")`

-&nbsp;

-- The output will be an MS Word File found in the root project directory (`getwd()`)
-- Windows (and maybe Mac) will nee to install [Pandoc](http://pandoc.org/installing.html) for this procedure to work
-- Print by opening the roster.docx file in Word
-- You many want to adjust the Layout orientation within Word by setting the orientation to Landscape

-### Upload your data as a Google Sheet

-1. login to Google Drive (for initial upload, you may be prompted in the web-browser, at Google Drive, to authorize/allow the upload process.)

-#### At the console:

-1. `rm(list = ls(all = TRUE))`  # remove any environment variables before starting
-1. `rmarkdown::render("process_files_to_df.Rmd", params = list(dat_dir = "data"))`  # identify the data subdirectory here.  e.g. data_dir = "data/my_workshop101"
-1. `rmarkdown::render("write_to_gs.Rmd")`

-#### At Google Drive:
-1. Manually move the processed and uploaded registration file from your MyDrive space to Joel's predefined location
-    - My Drive > Data and Visualization Services > Workshops > Spring 2017 > Assessment
-1. The [codebook](https://docs.google.com/document/d/1MzJVkMQhAespElJ-JPT8PotqGPmZesk7FbvVTNv5Fo8/edit) defines where you will manually mark attendance, waitlist, and walk-ins.
-You can use the paper Roster to help you complete this section.

-Note: The process of uploading the files can take several minutes.
-The length of time seems to be related to the length of the list and whether this is the first upload session of your day.
-In my experience, the more files I uploaded, the quicker the upload transaction (Hmm, that's a suspect experience.
-It might just be the larger the number of rows, the longer the upload transaction.
-More testing required).

-Note:  In this iteration I added a column **list_type** which helps identify if the attendee came from the registered or waitlisted column.
-In the future I plan to remove this column because it's not in Joel's codebook.  **Therefore**, you must **manually delete** the *list_type* **column** after you have successfully marked the attendance in the GoogleSheet.

-### Add email addresses to DVS Announce

--  Joel maintains a Google Doc for this

-    - Google Drive > Data and Visualization Services > workshops > Spring 2017 > Assessment

--  All you need to do is generate a list of email addresses, 1 per line, of those who ask to be added to the list

-1. `rm(list = ls(all = TRUE))`  # remove any environment variables before starting
-1. `rmarkdown::render("process_files_to_df.Rmd", params = list(dat_dir = "data"))`  # identify the data subdirectory here.  e.g. data_dir = "data/my_workshop101"
-1. `rmarkdown::render("make_add_email_to_DVS_Annouce_list.Rmd", output_file = "email_list.html")`
-1. Open the resulting HTML file, *email_list.html*.
-Copy the addresses into your clipboard buffer
-1. Open the Google Doc, paste the clipboard buffer into that file.
-Paste without formatting.